intellivoid/AsyncAPY/README.md

 # Documentation

 AsyncAPY is divided into two things:

-- The AsyncAPY **protocol** which is the implementation of a TLV standard application protocol which handles incoming packets and stuff like that
+- The AsyncAPY **protocol**, a.k.a. `AsyncAProto`, which is the implementation of a TLV standard application protocol which handles incoming packets and stuff like that
 - The AsyncApy **framework**, basically a wrapper around the AsyncAPY protocol and a customizable base class